CutlassS1968/GVSU-CIS350-GUI-DANCER/docs/software_requirements_specifications_final.md

 # Software Requirements

-The first section of this document will be dedicated to Functional Requirements, while the second section will be dedicated to Non-Functional Requirements
+The first section of this document will be dedicated to Functional Requirements, while the second section will be dedicated to Non-Functional Requirements.

   ## Functional Requirements